 The 2005 Texas Legislature passed a bill that, effective August 1, 2005, requires pharmacies engaged in over-the-counter sales of tablet forms of products containing ephedrine, pseudoephedrine, or norpseudoephedrine must keep those products behind the pharmacy counter or in a locked case within 30 feet and in a direct line of sight from a pharmacy counter staffed by an employee of the pharmacy.
 The state law does not apply to liquid, liquid capsule, or liquid-gel capsule forms of the products.
 There are also new record-keeping requirements when selling one of these products.
 House Bill 1137, effective September 1, 2011, also amended the Health and Safety Code, Chapter 486, resulting in state laws more closely aligned to federal law regarding prerequisites to and restrictions on sales of ephedrine, pseudoephedrine, and norpseudoephedrine.
 One such change includes the requirement of a government-issued form of identification in order to purchase these medications.

 Before completing the over-the-counter sale of a product containing ephedrine, pseudoephedrine, or norpseudoephedrine, a pharmacy must require the person making the purchase to:

-- display a driver's license or other form of identification containing the person's photograph and indicating that the person is 16 years of age or older; and
+- display a driver's license or other form of government-issued identification containing the person's photograph and indicating that the person is 16 years of age or older; and

 The pharmacy must make a record of the sale including:

-n the name of the person making the purchase;
+- the name, date of birth, and address of the person making the purchase; and

 In early 2006, the US Congress passed the Combat Methamphetamine Epidemic Act of 2005.
 This Act is similar to the Texas law, but has some provisions that are more stringent than the Texas law.
 Because these portions are more stringent, the provisions of the Federal Law supersede the Texas law.
 Some of the differences are as follows: